Skip to main content

 • Both English and French labeling may be required for consumer products in Quebec

-Aircargo.nl works with dedicated agents in Toronto and Montreal and handles the complete documentation process — including CETA certification — for optimal throughput.
+Aircargo.nl works with dedicated agents in Toronto and Montreal and manages the entire documentation chain—including CETA certification—for optimal transit.

 Importing from Germany

-Import from Germany by air freight is relatively rare — most goods go by road or rail.
-When air freight is preferred, it typically concerns urgent machine parts, medical equipment, or time-critical industrial components.
-As an EU country, customs clearance is not required and shipments move quickly.
+Air freight imports from Germany are relatively rare — most goods travel by road or rail.
+When air freight is preferred, it typically involves urgent machine parts, medical equipment, or time-sensitive industrial components.
+As an EU country, customs clearance is not required and shipments clear quickly.

-Aircargo.nl also handles reverse logistics from Germany: returns, repairs, or returned goods that need to be quickly sent back to origin or another destination.
+Aircargo.nl also handles reverse logistics from Germany: returns, repairs, or returned goods that need to be quickly sent back to origin or to another destination.

 Canada as a Crosstrade Destination

-Points of attention for machines & parts
+Key considerations for machines & parts

 Weight and dimensions

-Machines and heavy parts often exceed standard air freight dimensions or weights.
-Shipments over 500 kg per piece or with oversized dimensions require special freighter flights or positions on a cargo aircraft.
-Aircargo.nl has access to freighters from KLM Cargo, Lufthansa Cargo and other carriers for oversized cargo.
+Machines and heavy parts often exceed standard air freight size or weight limits.
+Shipments over 500 kg per piece or with oversized dimensions require special freighter flights or dedicated space on cargo aircraft.
+Aircargo.nl has access to freighters from KLM Cargo, Lufthansa Cargo, and other carriers for oversized cargo.

 Detailed packing list

-Machines generally have a complex composition: multiple parts, materials and values.
+Machines typically have complex assemblies: multiple parts, materials, and values.
 A detailed and accurate packing list is essential for customs clearance, especially for destinations with high import duties on capital goods (India, Brazil).

 AOG situations

-When a mechanical production process stops due to a defective part, every minute is precious.
-Aircargo.nl has a 24/7 AOG desk for time-critical machine parts — from booking to delivery on the production floor.
+When a machine production process stops due to a broken part, every minute counts.
+Aircargo.nl operates a 24/7 AOG desk for time-critical machine parts — from booking to delivery on the production floor.

-Quote for Machines & parts: Canada → Germany?
+Quote for Machines & Parts: Canada → Germany?

 Customs on this crosstrade route

 Export from Canada (trade zone: buiten-eu, complexity: gemiddeld) and import into Germany (trade zone: eu, complexity: laag).
-Aircargo.nl coordinates the full customs clearance in both countries via local agents — you have one point of contact in Aalsmeer.
+Aircargo.nl coordinates the full customs handling in both countries via local agents — you have one point of contact in Aalsmeer.

 1